-The tourist industry along the Red Sea, however, will be much slower to recover.
-Hotels are suffering in Sharm el-Sheikh especially, and some have closed entirely, unable to survive the tourist drought.
-Many travelers avoid Egypt now, out of fear.
+The tourist industry along the Red Sea, however, was much slower to recover.
+Hotels suffered in Sharm el-Sheikh especially, and some closed entirely, unable to survive the tourist drought.
+Many travelers still avoid Egypt, out of fear.

 Because Egypt has experienced terrorist attacks in the past, tourists are much quicker to make that decision to stay away, and Egypt recovers more slowly than Germany (or Paris or Belgium, after their terrorist attacks).